 1 11.
-Prohibiting slotting fees that provide windfall profits to retailers and create a 2 barrier for new firms and products; 3 12.
+Prohibiting slotting fees that provide windfall profits to retailers and create 2 barrier for new firms and products; 3 12.
 A target price program on a limited volume of production as automatic 4 compensation for livestock producers when a lack of antitrust enforcement 5 or unfair imports damage their markets; 6 13.
-Congress repealing statutory provisions that exempt railroads from the 7 antitrust injunctive actions, as well as the judicially developed Keogh 8 doctrine that limits antitrust damage remedies: 9 14.
-Supporting state anti-corporate and contract producer protection legislation; 10 15.
-Providing strong protection to employees that report non-competitive 11 practices: 12 16.
+Congress repealing statutory provisions that exempt railroads from the 7 antitrust injunctive actions, as well as the judicially developed Keogh 8 doctrine that limits antitrust damage remedies; 9 14.
+Supporting state anti-corporate and contract producer protection legislation 10 15.
+Providing strong protection to employees that report non-competitive 11 practices; 12 16.
 The reinstatement of the Grain Inspection, Packers, and Stockyards 13 Administration (GIPSA) as an independent agency; 14 17.
-The Department of Justice (DOI) blocking any merger, sale, or acquisition 15 that will undermine U.S. food security, safety, and family farming interests; 16 18.
-Anti-trust legislation that is enforced to control monopolistic concentration 17 in energy production and distribution, and investigation of large corporate 18 interests that control our current energy sources; and 19 19.
-Agency recognition of the upstream effects of mergers and anti-competitive 20 behavior on farmers and farm labor.
-21 B. LIVESTOCK MARKET REFORM 22 We support the following initiatives to reduce livestock market concentration and 23 enhance competition: 24 1.
-Restriction of all forms of direct and indirect ownership or control of 25 agricultural products by agribusinesses, including the prohibition of 26 ownership, control and feeding of livestock by packing companies; 27 2.
-Encouraging development of farmer-owned cooperatives for marketing and 28 processing; 29 3.
-Placing restrictions on the percentage of captive supply and that firm-bid 30 pricing be established in forward contracts;

-4. Making permanent the mandatory price reporting law;
+The Department of Justice (DOJ) blocking any merger, sale, or acquisition 15 that will undermine U.S. food security, safety, and family farming interests; 16 18.
+Anti-trust legislation that is enforced to control monopolistic concentration 17 in energy production and distribution, and investigation of large corporate 18 interests that control our current energy sources; 19 19.
+Agency recognition of the upstream effects of mergers and anti-competitive 20 behavior on farmers and farm labor; and 21 20.
+Enforcement of antitrust laws in the case of grocery retail mergers.
+22 B. LIVESTOCK MARKET REFORM 23 We support the following initiatives to reduce livestock market concentration and 24 enhance competition: 25 1.
+Restriction of all forms of direct and indirect ownership or control of 26 agricultural products by agribusinesses, including the prohibition of 27 ownership, control and feeding of livestock by packing companies; 28 2.
+Encouraging development of farmer-owned cooperatives for marketing and 29 processing; 30 3.
+Placing restrictions on the percentage of captive supply and that firm-bid 31 pricing be established in forward contracts; 32 4.
+Making permanent the mandatory price reporting law;